Skip to content

 • Matrix states and portfolio statuses do not match.
 If your portfolio contains extra labels that are not in the matrix, normalize or filter them first.

 • The matrix is not square or its rows do not sum to 1.
-The validator will reject invalid transition assumptions.
+The validator rejects invalid transition assumptions.

 • forecast_portfolio_states(...) still requires an explicit square matrix even though forecast_lifetime_loss(...) and summarize_lifetime_loss(...) also accept ledgers and loan history.